adobe/adobe-changelog-generator/README.md

 # Config options

-* `<organization>/<repository>:<branch>` - combination of organization, repository and branch is named namespace.
-Config can contain multiple namespaces.
-Tool will asynchronously generate changelog for each namespace.
+* `<organization>/<repository>:<branch>` - a combination of organization, repository, and branch is named namespace.
+Thus, the config can contain multiple namespaces.
+The tool asynchronously generates a changelog for each namespace.
     * `<organization>` - required
     * `<repository>` - required
     * `<branch>` - optional
 * `combine` - provide a list of related namespaces.
-In case if you project consist of multiple repositories and you want to create changelog that contains data from all repositories you should use this option.
+For example, if your project consists of multiple repositories and wants to create a changelog containing data from all repositories, you should use this option.
     *  combine - optional
 * `releaseLine` - define from-to brackets to collect content.
     * `<from>` - Starting point.